rinazbelhaj/Data-Science/Recommender Systems.md

  ## Reasons behind current recommendations :
 The e-commerce platform generates the landing page based on recommendation engine.
 Following can be few reasons why the landing page was populated as we see in the snapshot.
- 1. Recommender system tried to push offer products ahead of others
- 2. Recommender system gave priority to popular products
+ **1. Recommender system tried to push offer products ahead of others** **2.
+Recommender system gave priority to popular products**

  On the flip side, the relevant results were pushed to 8th page.
-It can be due to
- 1. Recommender system ignored user's historical preferences.
- 2. The user preferred item was new, hence not much information.
+It can be due to **1.
+Recommender system ignored user's historical preferences** **2.
+The user preferred item was new, hence not much information**

  ## Possible solutions :
  **1. Redesign the system to use content based recommendation :**

  This might solve the problem faced by Mr. X. He will be redirected to a custom tailored landing page based on his past behaviour.
-But this will cause a big problem for majority of users who are looking for latest trends.AFter a point, Mr. X also might get bored seeing similar t-shirts to the ones he already has.
-Hence this is not a correct solution.
+But this will cause a big problem for majority of users who are looking for popular items.
+After a point, Mr. X also might get bored seeing similar t-shirts to the one he already has.
+Hence this is not an ideal solution.

  **2. Redesign the system to use hybrid recommendation system :**

- Hybrid recommendation system will use both collaborative filtering and content based recommendation in such a way that cons of one system is negated by the other.
+ Hybrid recommendation system will use both collaborative filtering and content based recommendation in such a way that cons of one system is negated by the other while maintaining the pros from both.
 Using this, we will be able to provide relevant recommendations by taking into account individual preferences as well as latest trends.

 ## Solution - Hybrid Recommender System :

 Hybrid Recommender System combines collaborative filtering, content-based filtering, and other approaches .
-Hybrid approaches can be implemented in several ways: by making content-based and collaborative-based predictions separately and then combining them; by adding content-based capabilities to a collaborative-based approach (and vice versa); or by unifying the approaches into one model.
+Hybrid approaches can be implemented in several ways:
+* by making content-based and collaborative-based predictions separately and then combining them;
+* by adding content-based capabilities to a collaborative-based approach (and vice versa);
+* by unifying the approaches into one model.

 Several studies that empirically compare the performance of the hybrid with the pure collaborative and content-based methods and demonstrated that the hybrid methods can provide more accurate recommendations than pure approaches.
 These methods can also be used to overcome some of the common problems in recommender systems such as cold start and the sparsity problem, as well as the knowledge engineering bottleneck in knowledge-based approaches.

 ![alt+text](https://github.com/rinazbelhaj/Data-Science/blob/master/Images/Hybrid%20Recommender%20System.jpeg?raw=true "Hybrid Recommender")

 Some hybridization techniques include:
 1. **Weighted :** Combining the score of different recommendation components numerically.